timknight/middleman-ethos/README.markdown

 * `subnav`: used to determine the current page's secondary navigation state
 * `description`: used to create a description meta tag for that page

+## Mailcatcher Support and Email Prototyping

+Support for Mailcatcher is built in for the development mode only.
+This allows for prototyping transactional emails.
+To get started, make sure to install the mailcatcher gem and that it is running.

+`gem install mailcatcher`

+* See `/contact/thankyou.html.erb` for an example of using the `send_email()` helper.
+* `send_email([template], [subject: Subject Line (optional)], [to: to@email.com )optional])`
+* Host configuration, from, and to addresses are configured in the `/data/config.yml` file.
+* Mailer templates should be located in `/mailers/` are do not support ERB.

 ## Pesticide Support

 [Pesticide](http://pesticide.io/) has been built into the CSS.
 To turn on Pesticide debugging edit `/utilities/_global.css` and change `$pesticide-debug` to true.